DataDog/datadog-serverless-functions/aws/logs_monitoring/README.md

 ### Required

 `DdApiKey`
 : Your [Datadog API key](https://app.datadoghq.com/organization-settings/api-keys).
-This can be found in Datadog, under Integrations > APIs > API Keys.
-The API Key will be stored in AWS Secrets Manager.
-If you already have Datadog API Key stored in Secrets Manager, use `DdApiKeySecretArn` instead.
+This can be found in Datadog, Organization Settings > API Keys.
+The API Key is stored in AWS Secrets Manager.
+If you already have a Datadog API Key stored in Secrets Manager, use `DdApiKeySecretArn` instead.

 `DdApiKeySecretArn`
 : The ARN of the secret storing the Datadog API key, if you already have it stored in Secrets Manager.
 You must store the secret as a plaintext, rather than a key-value pair.